MacHu-GWU/func_args-project/README.rst

         )

         # This will:
-        # 1. Raise ValueError if any REQ values remain
+        # 1. Raise ParamError if any REQ values remain
         # 2. Remove any OPT values
         # 3. Return a clean dict with only provided values
         cleaned_kwargs = prepare_kwargs(kwargs)